mesosphere/dcos-docs-site/pages/dkp/kommander/2.2/projects/project-deployments/continuous-delivery/index.md

 <!-- Refer https://fluxcd.io/docs/components/source/gitrepositories/#spec-examples for flux examples (not everything in there is supported) -->

 If you are using GitOps by using a GitHub repo as your source, you can create your secret with a [personal access token][github-token].
-Then, in the DKP UI, in your project, create a Secret, with a key:value pair of password: <your-token-created-on-github>.
+Then, in the DKP UI, in your project, create a Secret, with a key:value pair of `password`: `<your-token-created-on-github>`.
-If you are using a GitHub personal access token, you do not need to have a key:value pair of username: <your-github-username>.
+If you are using a GitHub personal access token, you do not need to have a key:value pair of `username`: `<your-github-username>`.

-If you are using a secret with your GitHub username and your password, you will need one secret created in the DKP UI, with key:value pairs of username: <your-github-username> and password: <your-github-username>.
+If you are using a secret with your GitHub username and your password, you will need one secret created in the DKP UI, with key:value pairs of `username`: `<your-github-username>` and `password`: `<your-github-username>`.
 **Note:** if you have multi-factor authentication turned on in your GitHub account, this will not work.

 <p class="message--important"><strong>NOTE: </strong>If you are using a public GitHub repository, you do not need to use a secret.</p>